Survivor Profiles: John Krawiec

 It is good to for the younger generations to learn, because that – it has some influence on stopping it again.

-John Krawiec was born on June 15, 1919, in Bircza, Poland.
+John Krawiec was born in Bircza, Poland.
 In September 1939, John was an infantry officer when the Nazis invaded Poland.
 Not wanting to be caught as a POW, John snuck from the front lines to the home of a local Polish farmer, disposed of his uniform, and changed into civilian clothing, and walked over 60 miles to his parent’s home.